-Exceptions to these standards, such as allowing use of a bedroom for medical equipment, may be made in the case of reasonable accommodations for a person with disabilities (See Chapter 2).
+Exceptions to these standards, such as allowing medical equipment, may be made in the case of reasonable accommodations for a person with disabilities (See Chapter 2).
 When evaluating exception requests the PHA will consider the size and configuration of the unit.
 In no case will the PHA grant an exception that is in violation of local housing or occupancy codes, regulations or laws.